All families are welcome at Manchester Art Gallery.

 This workshop is inspired by the exhibition True Faith, which is part of Manchester International Festival.

 To see photographs of our February half term workshop, visit our Flickr page.

 Family friendly café

-Our gallery cafe is great for families.
+Our gallery café is great for families.
 Food is served throughout the day (hot dishes between 11am and 3pm).
 Children’s menus are available.